Preparing for your eviction review and hearing

-You can also get a solicitor to represent you instead.
-It’s likely to be expensive, but you might be able to get legal aid to help you cover the cost.
+You can get a lawyer to represent you.
+If you’ve got no income or a low income, you might be able to get legal aid to help you cover the cost.
 Find out if you can get help with legal costs on GOV.UK.

 On the day of the hearing, you’ll also be able to talk to the duty adviser – it doesn’t matter how much income you have.
 Before the date of the possession hearing, read the letters from the court and make sure you know how to contact the duty adviser.